-This recipe for lemon marmalade and polenta cake is deliciously decadent and so easy to make.
+This recipe for gluten-free lemon marmalade and polenta cake is deliciously decadent and so easy to make.
 The syrup soaks into this gluten-free cake making it perfect for tea or dessert.
 Serve with whipped cream.

 This recipe comes from Chris Hoffmann of Cafe des Arts in Franschhoek which is sadly now closed.